patdmob/blog/_posts/2018-07-15-Missing-Data-Modeled.md

 ---
 layout: post
 title: "Missing Data Modeled"
-description: By creating a missing data model, you can understand the underlying assumptions of your data.
+description: By creating a missing data model, you can understand the underlying data assumptions critical to your data science model.
 categories: [tutorial, missing data, R programming]
 comments: true
 ---